 - It must be published to a third party

 This requires that a statement is made public.
 So, to meet this first criterion, the detail must have been shared with someone else, verbally or in writing.

-A statement is only considered to be false if it is untrue and intended to create a false impression, either through negligence or with a malicious motive.
+A statement is only considered to be false if it is untrue and intended to create a false impression.
+This is through negligence or with a malicious motive.
 This then means that expressing your opinion is not usually something that is regarded to be defamatory; commenting on someone’s dress style, for example, wouldn’t usually be considered as defamatory as it is merely the opinion of the writer.